zeroincombenze/l10n-italy-supplemental/README.md

 **zeroincombenze®** (Trademark of SHS-AV s.r.l.) distributes **Odoo** on its own Cloud infrastructure and promotes the Odoo widespread use.
-Zeroincombenze® distribution is mainly based on Odoo with some supplemental modules, all free license released.
+Zeroincombenze® distribution is mainly based on OCA version of Odoo with some supplemental modules, all free license released.

 **OCA**, or the **Odoo Community Association**, is a nonprofit organization whose mission is to support the collaborative development of Odoo features and